Protecting Capital Asset Portfolio Diversification, Intra-Elite Networks, and Political Influence

 That economic elites exert influence in democratic systems is not a novel idea.
 Scholars have long been interested in disentangling whether, how, and to what extent this minority influences the policymaking process.
 Paniagua studies the historical roots of economic elites’ capacity to shape policies with high impact on development and redistribution.
 She looks at the diversification structure of their asset portfolios to explain the emergence of different types of networks, and thus alternative modes of relation, between economic and political actors.
 She tested her argument in Argentina and Chile from the mid-19th to the mid-20th centuries using original micro-level data on intra-elite social, political, and economic networks gathered from previously untapped archives.

-Victoria Paniagua (PhD, Duke University), a 2018-2019 Kellogg Institute Visiting Fellow, is a political scientist whose research lies at the intersection of comparative and international political economy.
+Victoria Paniagua is a 2018-2019 Kellogg Institute Visiting Fellow whose research lies at the intersection of comparative and international political economy.
 Her research investigates the historical and contemporary drivers of development and redistribution in developing countries with a regional focus on Latin America...